Noshitha/noshitha.github.io/_pages/welcome.md

 > "Do we settle for the world as it is, or do we work for the world as it should be?" — Barack Obama

-This website showcases some of my graduate school projects, where I used these tools to make a tangible impact on the world.
+This website showcases some of my graduate school projects, where I used these tools to solve interesting problems.

 **Navigation:**